broadinstitute/sparklespray/README.md

-sparkles uses google's services python client libraries, which in turn have a fair number of their own dependencies, so it's really best to create virtual environment to install sparkles into.
+sparkles uses google's services python client libraries, which in turn have a fair number of their own dependencies, so it's really best to create virtual environment to install sparkles to keep it isolated from other libraries installed on your system.
 One can probably use virtualenv do this, but I'm including conda because that's what I personally use and have tested with.